Peter Levine

 My Training and Credentials:

-I have completed a comprehensive three-year training program in Somatic Experiencing (SE™), earning my certificate as a Somatic Experiencing Practitioner (SEP™) on March 1, 2024.
+I have completed a comprehensive three-year training program in Somatic Experiencing (SE™), earning my certificate as a Somatic Experiencing Practitioner (SEP™).
 Additionally, I have advanced my education in SE™ through Master classes with esteemed SE™ faculty, including Dr. Peter Levine, the founder of Somatic Experiencing®, and Dr. Kathy Kain, a renowned expert in somatic therapy techniques.

-On May 18, 2024, I began my journey into Sensorimotor Psychotherapy (SP™).
-As a dedicated student at the Sensorimotor Psychotherapy Institute (SPI), I am committed to expanding my knowledge and skills in this transformative therapy.
-Through rigorous coursework, experiential training, and ongoing supervision, I am gaining valuable insights and practical techniques to effectively integrate Sensorimotor Psychotherapy into my practice.
+I have also completed the Sensorimotor Psychotherapy for Trauma Themes course through the Sensorimotor Psychotherapy Institute (SPI).
+As a dedicated student at SPI, I am committed to deepening my knowledge and skills in this transformative therapy.
+Through comprehensive coursework, experiential training, and ongoing supervision, I have gained valuable insights and practical techniques that allow me to effectively integrate Sensorimotor Psychotherapy into my clinical practice.

 Suggested SE™Readings: